Author: Vanessa Ngan, Staff Writer, 2006.

 Clear cell acanthoma is a rare benign (non-cancerous) epithelial skin tumour.
 It is usually a solitary lesion appearing on the lower legs but there have been cases of multiple lesions occurring.

 Clear cell acanthoma is also known as Degos acanthoma or acanthome à cellules claires.

 * Images provided by Dr Jeremy Hay

-It is currently not known why clear cell acanthoma occur.
+It is currently not known why clear cell acanthoma occurs.
 Although rare, they occur mostly in adults of middle-age or older.
 Both male and females can be affected.

-The diagnosis is rarely made before skin biopsy.
+The diagnosis is rarely made before a skin biopsy.
 However, dermatoscopy is characteristic, as the blood vessels are lined up in strings (see images above).
-When examined under the microscope, clear cell acanthoma show a characteristic accumulation of clear glycogen-containing cells in the epidermis.
+When examined under the microscope, clear cell acanthoma shows a characteristic accumulation of clear glycogen-containing cells in the epidermis.

 They may persist for years and years without changing or causing any complications.
 They are easily excised.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.